Ishita03-Singh/SheCare_CauseSheMatters/README.md

 - Women Safety

-Built with-
+### Built with:
 - Android Studio
 - Java
 - Firebase
 - Geolocation
 - YoutubePlayer Api

-### Setup
+### Setup:
 ```
-- Go to idea folder and then click on the application.zip file to get the apk file of the app
+- In this repo, go to the idea folder and then click on the application.zip file to get the apk file of the app
 - download the apk file on your mobile and install the app
 - now you are ready to use it
 - the app has four modules: